 There are numerous benefits to threat hunting by taking the proactive approach to look and seek out your threats.
 Threat hunting enriches SIEM alarming, new correlations can be created from the findings of the hunt.
 Underlying performance issues can also be discovered from threat hunting process.
 When threat hunting has been applied in your network it allows for new emerging threats to be thwarted quickly, whether it is an insider or outsider threat.

-Keeping on top of identifying new threats drastically helps security posture across your network.
+Therefore, by keeping on top of identifying new threats drastically helps your security posture across the network.